Supplemental Resource Guide

-- If the above task is still difficult after a few weeks, read easier material and begin again.
+- If the above task is still difficult after a few weeks, read easier material, and begin again.
 Go to the public library and get books at an elementary grade level.
-Begin with material you can read easily and smoothly and remember.
-Then progress to a more difficult reading materials as you strengthen your reading skills.
+Begin with the material you can read easily and smoothly and remember.
+Then progress to more difficult reading materials as you strengthen your reading skills.

 - Once you can restate what a higher level passage was about, read a longer article.
 Begin with concrete subjects you are interested in.
 Even popular magazines are fine.
 The idea is to comprehend what you’re reading and restate it out loud.

 - After a diligent 6 months of this practice, come in and retake the reading placement test.
-Remember if you were not a strong, dedicated reader, you will not improve overnight.
+Remember, if you were not a strong, dedicated reader, you would not improve overnight.
 You will need time and diligent practice.

 If none of the above ideas helped you do better when you retested, you should speak to the Disability coordinator about your career goals, alternative job training programs, and alternative schools.
 Not all people are strong academic learners.
 Some colleges or other settings have special training programs so people can acquire job skills without a strong emphasis on reading to learn.
 The Department of Human Services also works with people with disabilities to help find jobs and may even supply job coaches.